Emergency First Aid

-The course is delivered through a variety of case studies and group discussions.
+The tutor delivers the course through a variety of case studies and group discussions.
 You will also partake in a practical element to the course after tutorials from the tutor.

-On completion of the Highfield accredited training, the delegate should have greater knowledge of first aid.
+On completion of the Highfield accredited training, the delegate should have a greater knowledge of first aid.
 They should know how to record and report accidents of workplace injuries.
 They will be able to confidently administer basic life support and know the recovery position.

 For a more thorough, detailed course we recommend a full three day First Aid at Work.
 The First Aid at Work course is also suitable for anyone working in a high-risk environment.

-Inbetween your certificates expiry date you may want to refresh your knowledge.
-If so why not try the Emergency First Aid eLearning course?
+In between your certificates expiry date you may want to refresh your knowledge.
+If so why not try the eLearning version of the course?